History

 Pastoral History

-Reverend Josiah Welch arrived in Salt Lake City on October 1, 1871 and he organized First Presbyterian Church of Salt Lake City on November 12, 1871, with 12 members.
-Within two weeks, the congregation had grown to twenty-five.
+Rev. Josiah Welch arrived on October 1, 1871 and he organized First Presbyterian Church of Salt Lake City just over a month later, on November 12, 1871, with 12 founding members.
+Within two weeks, the congregation had grown to 25.
 They had no church building, so they met in private homes, public halls, a skating rink, and a room above a livery stable.
 In 1873, the congregation set out to raise $18,500 to fund a church building after having paid $11,000 for the plot of land.
-The church was dedicated October 11, 1874 on the northeast corner of Second South and Second East.
-Traditionally, Presbyterians started schools wherever they started churches, so Rev. Welch persuaded Dr. John Conyer to open the Salt Lake Collegiate Institute in the basement of the new church.
-The school started April 12, 1875, which later moved and became Westminster College.
-Rev. Welch died at the early age of 26 in March of 1877.
+The church was dedicated October 11, 1874 on the northeast corner of 200 South and 200 East.
+Traditionally, Presbyterians often started schools wherever they started churches, so Rev. Welch persuaded Dr. John Conyer to open the Salt Lake Collegiate Institute in the basement of the new church.
+The school started April 12, 1875, which later moved and became Westminster University.
+Rev. Welch died at the early age of 26 in March, 1877.